Originally published on 06 Oct 2012 on Sportskeeda

-If you had to suggest an area for improvement to the players you have seen here.
+If you had to suggest an area for improvement to the players you have seen here?

 These kids have a good grasp of the game.
 They play hard and fast.
 If I had to offer up one criticism I’d say that they ought to slow the game down a little.
-Changes of pace can make a world of difference.
+Changes in pace can make a world of difference.
 You see a young kid who is just learning to play the piano, he will be banging away at the keys.
 Good players leave a depth between the notes.
-Its more what you leave out than what you keep in sometimes when it comes to moves on the court.
+It's more what you leave out than what you keep in sometimes when it comes to moves on the court.

 You were the first Australian to break into the NBA.
 India is also waiting for that.
-What kind of an impact did that have one the game back home in Australia when you made it big?
+What kind of an impact did that have on the game back home in Australia when you made it big?

 When I made it to the NBA, basketball in Australia was in an emerging stage like it is here in India.
 I can see the similarities.
 Once the first couple of generations come through it brings about a change.
 They get proper coaching and newer coaches come up.
 There’s a surge of popularity in the game.
 The standard of the game improves as coaches get better resulting in better players.
 Progress is inevitable.